AZAMAN2345/GDG-Gamedev-assesment/README.md

+  INSTRUCTIONS
+The task is to make a simple obstacle avoiding game where a shape avoids other shapes you are to carry out the task based on your skill level

-**Novice (Comfortable with basics: variables, functions, simple logic)**
+Novice (Comfortable with basics: variables, functions, simple logic)
-Focus: Reinforcing fundamentals, understanding core game loops.

-**Avoid the Obstacles**
-Goal: Control a player character (a square/circle) with keyboard or mouse.
-Random obstacles (other squares) fall from the top.
+1. Control a player character (a square/circle) with keyboard to avoid random spawning squares.
 The game ends on collision.

-Core Concepts: Player input, collision detection, game state (playing/game over), basic game object spawning.

-1-Hour Version: Player movement and a single falling obstacle.
-Simple collision.

-**Intermediate (Comfortable with OOP, basic APIs, and multiple systems)** 2-Hour Version: Multiple obstacles, a score that increases over time, and a "Game Over" screen.
+ Intermediate (Comfortable with OOP, basic APIs, and multiple systems)

-2. Local High Score & Save System
+1. Implement a system that saves the top 5 high scores to a file (JSON, XML, or PlayerPrefs).
+2. Create a Main menu
+3. Add in game music
+4. When player dies add a Game over screen giving the player a choice to restart the game ADVANCED (Comfortable with architecture, patterns, and performance)
-Goal: Take a simple existing game (like the Novice "Avoid the Obstacles") and implement a system that saves the top 5 high scores to a file (JSON, XML, or PlayerPrefs).
+1. Implement a system that saves the top 5 high scores to a file (JSON, XML, or PlayerPrefs).

-Core Concepts: Data persistence, serialization, file I/O, sorting algorithms.

-1-Hour Version: Save and load a single "Best Score."

-2-Hour Version: A full top-5 list that displays on a leaderboard screen.
+2. Create a main menu

+3. Add in game music

+4. Implement a camera shake and death vfx anytime the player collides with an obstacle

+5. When player dies add a game over screen that gives players the option to restart or exit the game.

+(Game should be locked at 60fps in all devices)
+6. Export game file